-Brachioplasty (Arm Lift) is a surgical procedure that is used to help remove the excess skin and fatty tissue from the axilla and upper arm.
-Brachioplasty is not a surgical treatment for being overweight.
-Obese individuals who intend to lose weight should postpone all forms of body-contouring surgery until they have reached a stable weight.
+Abdominoplasty is a surgical procedure to remove excess skin and fatty tissue from the middle and lower abdomen and to tighten muscles of the abdominal wall.
+Abdominoplasty is not a surgical treatment for being overweight.
+Obese individuals who intend to lose weight should postpone all forms of body contouring surgery until they have reached a stable weight.

-There are a variety of different techniques used by plastic surgeons for brachioplasty.
-Brachioplasty can be combined with other forms of body-contouring surgery, including suction-assisted lipectomy, or other elective surgeries.
+There are a variety of different techniques used by plastic surgeons for abdominoplasty.
+Abdominoplasty can be combined with other forms of body-contouring surgery, including liposuction, or performed at the same time with other elective surgeries.